lusentis/dawson-docs-preview/README.md

 }
 ```

 Please **do not hardcode Resource IDs** in your code. **They will change and will break your application**.
 Always set an Output and access the Physical Resource Id from `process.env`.
-It's also tempting to use manually Name resources such as DynamoDB Tables and S3 Buckets: don't; it will probably break the built-in Stages support.
+It's also tempting to use developer-provided names for resources such as DynamoDB Tables and S3 Buckets: don't; it will probably break the built-in Stages support.

 > The full Template Reference is available in the [AWS CloudFormation User Guide](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html).
 > You can use `Fn::GetAtt`, `Fn::Sub`, `Ref` etc to reference other resources in this Template.